Soccer-Broos says Cameroon are living on past successes

-SOCHI, Russia, June 26 Cameroon need to improve their football infrastructure if they want to compete with the world's top teams, coach Hugo Broos said following their Confederations Cup exit.
+SOCHI, Russia, June 26 (Reuters) - Cameroon need to improve their football infrastructure if they want to compete with the world's top teams, coach Hugo Broos said following their Confederations Cup exit.

 Despite winning the African Nations Cup in February, Broos added that the five-times continental champions had to stop living on their past success and face reality.